pilotier/anello_user_tool/README.md

 This repo contains tools for logging and configuring with the Anello A-1.

+This is main branch which works for the most common A1 configuration.
+You should probably use this branch unless you asked for the higher rate configuration.
+The regular configuration has ASCII outputs such as #APIMU, #APINS, #APGPS.
+If your unit is configured with high rate binary outputs, use the high_rate_binary branch instead.

 - contents:
     - board_tools/user_program.py  - interactive configuration and logging tool.
         - usage: python user_program.py